Asian shares advance as markets mull North Korea, Italy, oil

 HONG KONG (AP) — Shares were mostly higher in Asia on Monday as investors digested the latest developments regarding North Korea and Italian politics.
 Crude oil extended losses as traders braced for output increases.

-ITALIAN POLITICS: Italy’s president vetoed populist parties’ choice of a euro-skeptic candidate for economy minister, giving markets some temporary relief.
+ITALIAN POLITICS: The euro jumped after Italy’s president vetoed a euro-skeptic candidate for economy minister proposed by leaders of two populist parties trying to form a government.
 President Sergio Mattarella said on Sunday he was refusing to appoint Paolo Savona, whose views could rattle already nervous markets and further inflate the country’s already staggering debt load.
 Savona has questioned whether Italy should ditch the euro as its currency.
 The development comes 12 weeks after national elections, adding to the country’s political impasse.

 Most Read Business Stories